bitExpert/sulu-securitytxt-bundle/README.md

 Once installed, this bundle adds a tab called "Security.txt" to the webspaces configuration which allows you to create new security.txt entries for the different webspaces.
 For each webspace only one security.txt configuration can be saved.

+Since 0.5.0: Only users with the Securitytxt permissions can view, add, edit or delete the security.txt entries.

 ## Contribute

 Please feel free to fork and extend existing or add new features and send a pull request with your changes!
 To establish